RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 - [The Game (1997)](https://en.wikipedia.org/wiki/The_Game_(1997_film)) - a 1997 movie where a rich Scrooge-like figure (played by Michael Douglas) signs up for a game that blurs the lines between reality and fiction.
 - [War of the Worlds (1938)](https://en.wikipedia.org/wiki/The_War_of_the_Worlds_(1938_radio_drama)) - a radio drama in 1938 about an alien invasion that allegedly caused panic amongst listeners due to its realism.
  - [We (Zamyatin)](https://en.wikipedia.org/wiki/We_(novel)) - an early 20th century dystopian novel where society is scientifically organized under the "One State" and run by engineers.
- - [Kayfabe](https://en.wikipedia.org/wiki/Kayfabe) - a concept in professional wrestling that refers to the staged nature of events, and where the payoff comes from blurring the lines between the on-stage scripting and the off-stage reality (see "shoots").
-I was a fan of Japanese wrestling in my teenage years, and I was subconsiously applying what I knew about "booking" in advancing the plot.
  - [Blade Runner](https://en.wikipedia.org/wiki/Blade_Runner) - I used the cyberpunk aesthetic of blending Japanese and American cultures.
 Additionally Kobashi follows the megacorporation format -- although I made a conscious effort to make Kobashi feel like an actual big technology company (Tyrell and Wallace Corporations are too ridiculous).
 - [East India Company](https://en.wikipedia.org/wiki/East_India_Company) - The militaristic aspects of Kobashi were based on the East India Company.
+- [Dialectic Materialism](https://en.wikipedia.org/wiki/Dialectical_materialism) - The class division between engineers and labellers was enabled by the rise of AI.
+So the rise of AI created an extreme form of capitalism ("modelism").
+This logic is methodologically Marxist.
+Likewise, the Seeker organization was essentially neo-Marxist.

 ## Finale